A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Related Work

 Baxter \etal{} \cite{BaxterSoftware2008} studied a large amount of metrics, including graph metrics; Louridas \etal{} \cite{LouridasPower2008} studied the ``pervasive'' presence of power-law distributions on software dependencies graphs at the class and features level for a large range of software written in various languages.
 Myers \cite{MyersSoftware2003} also studied graph metrics on software.
-Nevertheless, none of them showed the common \nf{structure} across software degree distributions as we have presented in this paper.
+Nevertheless, none of them showed the common structure across software degree distributions as we have presented in this paper.
 Our results on the asymmetry between the in-degree and out-degree distributions confirm previous findings by Meyers \cite{MyersSoftware2003}, Challet and Lombardoni \cite{ChalletBug2004}, Valverde and Solé \cite{ValverdeLogarithmic2005} and Baxter and Frean \cite{BaxterSoftware2008}.

-The tendancy of software graphs to follow a growth mechanism similar to the GNC-Attach one has been reported by Valverde and Solé \cite{ValverdeLogarithmic2005}. \nf{Moreover, they used a model of duplication and rewiring to generate software graphs with similar motifs \cite{ValverdeNetwork2005}.} \nf{Similarly, Myers \cite{MyersSoftware2003} proposed a generative model based on binary strings to materialize the software evolution rules.} \nf{Unfortunately, our investigation shown us that both models has bad degree distribution fits with real dependency software graphs. } Baxter and Frean proposed a generative model of software graphs \cite{BaxterSoftware2008}, based on a preferential attachment which depends on the node degree distributions.
+The tendency of software graphs to follow a growth mechanism similar to the GNC-Attach one has been reported by Valverde and Solé \cite{ValverdeLogarithmic2005}.
+Moreover, they used a model of duplication and rewiring to generate software graphs with similar motifs \cite{ValverdeNetwork2005}.
+Similarly, Myers \cite{MyersSoftware2003} proposed a generative model based on binary strings to materialize the software evolution rules.
+Unfortunately, our investigation have shown us that both models produce degree distribution that do not fit with real dependency software graphs.
+Baxter and Frean proposed a generative model of software graphs \cite{BaxterSoftware2008}, based on a preferential attachment which depends on the node degree distributions.
 We have shown that our model better fits real data.

 Maddison and Tarlow \cite{MaddisonStructured2014} proposed a generative model of source code.
 Our motivations are similar but the considered software artifacts are completely different (abstract syntax tree versus dependency graphs).